Optimizing Buffer Operations for Large Datasets in Python

 # gdf = gpd.read_file("large_dataset.gpkg")

-# buffered_gdf = optimize_large_buffer(gdf, distance_meters=500, chunk_size=100000, max_workers=6)
+# buffered_gdf = optimize_large_buffer(gdf, distance_meters=500, chunk_size=100_000, max_workers=6)

 Explanation

-np.array_split partitions the dataset into memory-manageable chunks.
+Memory-safe chunking: np.array_split partitions the dataset into manageable chunks.
 This prevents the Python garbage collector from stalling under massive object allocation.
-ProcessPoolExecutor bypasses the Global Interpreter Lock (GIL).
-It allows Shapely's C-backed geometry operations to run concurrently across CPU cores.
+Each chunk is processed independently, limiting peak RSS.

 For production pipelines, integrate this pattern with disk-backed formats like Parquet or GeoPackage.
 This maintains Proximity & Buffer Analysis throughput without exhausting system RAM.